wofsauge/IsaacDocs/docs/Game.md

 Starts a transition animation, like the ones used when entering a trapdoor or light beam to reach the next stage.

+The value of Animation seemingly has no actual effect on the transition.
+(If you have more info, submit a pull request.)

 ???+ bug "Bug"
 	Contrary to previous beliefs, this function will crash when **not** provided with an EntityPlayer.
 It is worth noting however, that the function, even when used correctly, is inconsistent and seems to sometimes crash for no reason.
 ___